 Christopher A. Crofts

-Christopher A. "Kip" Crofts was unanimously confirmed by the US Senate as United States Attorney for the District of Wyoming on December 24, 2009, and sworn in on January 4, 2010.
+On December 24, 2009, Christopher A. "Kip" Crofts was unanimously confirmed by the U. S. Senate as the new United States Attorney for the District of Wyoming and officially took office on Monday, January 4th, 2010.

 Kip was born and raised in Lander, Wyoming.
 He received a B.A. from the University of Wyoming in 1965, and an ROTC commission as a Second Lieutenant in the Army.
 He served over four years as an Army officer, with service in Viet Nam and the Dominican Republic, and was discharged as a Captain in 1969.
 During his tour in Viet Nam, Kip was awarded the Bronze Star for distinguished service.
 After his return to Wyoming, he taught English/Social Studies at Laramie Jr. High School for two years and then attended law school at the University of Wyoming School of Law on his GI Bill.